vigiloauth/vigilo/docs/user_guide/configuration.md

 ### 2.1 ForceHTTPS
 To ensure secure communication, it is recommended to configure your server to use HTTPS.
 This is done by configuring the `VigiloIdentityServer` with the `ForceHTTPS` option.

-### 2.2 LoginConfig and JWTConfig
+### 2.2 LoginConfig and TokenConfig
-The `VigiloIdentityServer` uses `LoginConfig` and `JWTConfig` for handling user authentication and token generation.
+The `VigiloIdentityServer` uses `LoginConfig` and `TokenConfig` for handling user authentication and token generation.
 These configurations have default values that will be used if they are not explicitly provided in the constructor.
 The server also accepts an optional `SMTPConfiguration` struct to process emails.

 #### Default Values
 - **LoginConfig**: If not provided, the server will use a default configuration for login attempts and user authentication.